gquetel/sqlia-dataset-generator/README.md

   <img width="720" src="data/img/dataset-generation-process.png">
 </p>

 The dataset generation relies on templates of queries, filled by legitimate values for normal samples generation, and `sqlmap` generated payloads for malicious samples.

-Query templates aim to be similar to those that are used in web application to query databases given user input.
-These templates are to be manually defined by experts.
-Placeholders in templates must be declared by curly brackets as follows:
+The inputs required for generation are these templates and dictionaries of values used to generate legitimate queries.
+Templates are made of a fixed string, and a variable part: placeholders.
+Placeholders must be declared by curly brackets as follows:

 ```
 SELECT * FROM airport WHERE icao_code = '{airports_icao_code}'
 ```

-### Generating normal samples

-TODO

-### Generating attack samples

-TODO

 For the time being, query templates only comprise a single database schema ([airport](data/databases/airport/queries), derived from the ourairports.com website).
 Ultimately, adding new database schemas should only consist of adding a folder under [databases](./databases/) containing 2 subfolders :
 - `dicts`: Contains dictionary files.
 Each file's name must match a placeholder name used in query templates.